 Then you’re ready to think about who you can do which activities.

-Four management models for a rental portfolio
+Four management models for a buy to let portfolio

 There are four key ways to manage a rental portfolio.
 None of them are “the right answer” for everyone, as we all have different needs and priorities.